The Proper Mindset To Prospect Real Estate Leads

 Mindset = Success

-Two separate agents compete in the same market.
-They both have the equal amount of time and equal access to like information.
-One is a top producing agent and the other struggles along… why?
+Two agents compete in the same market, access to the same leads and demands on their time is equal.
+Yet one is professionally and privately fulfilled and the other struggles along… why?
 The answer is in their Mindset.

-Mindset can resolve everything.
-A proper mindset enables you to possess the tenacity to turn a dead lead into a good one so you discover opportunity where your competitor only saw failure.
-Conversely, a poor mindset destroys opportunity and spreads like a weed.
-To appreciate the importance of your Mindset, ask yourself why you become a real estate agent in the first place?
+Mindset can overcome anything.
+A proper mindset enables you to discover opportunity where others see failure.
+Conversely, a poor mindset destroys opportunity and spreads into our personal lives.
+If you are struggling with your real estate career, perhaps the first place to start is to ask yourself why you become a real estate agent in the first place?

 1. A routine that prepares you to make the call: each call should begin with a clear desk and a clear mind.
 You never know what’s on the other end of this call; prepare as if this call is your most important call of the day.
 Are you better at making calls around your peers or alone?
 Many people find that if they make calls in the company of others, they are more persistent.

 2. A memorized follow-up script: if you were building a home, the script would be your foundation.
 If you do not have a memorized follow-up script, your business may fall down.
 A script only sounds like a script if it’s not memorized and absorbed into your personality; when that happens it’s not a script, it’s you.

 3. A sole and focused agenda of what you want to accomplish: on the initial call that agenda should be to qualify.
 Are they motivated to buy or sell in the next 60 to 90 days?

 4. Objection handling: there are only so many objections; learn to handle the common ones.
 Know the difference between an auto-response, a true objection and a condition.